caotic123/Kei/README.md

 export PATH="$PATH:~/.../Kei Language/src"
 ```

-Before that, check if everything is okay going to example folder and ...
+Before that, check if everything is okay just going to example folder and ...

 ```
 Kei foo